Spikef/cmdu/README.md

 app
   .command('install <name>')
-  .use('./install');
+  .action('./install');

 app.listen();
 ```

 ## Git-style sub-commands

-When a command is defined without `action` nor `use`, this command will be treated as a git-style sub-command.
+When a command is defined without `action`, this command will be treated as a git-style sub-command.
 This tells `cmdu` that you're going to use separate executables for sub-commands, much like `git(1)` and other popular tools.
 The `cmdu` will try to search the executables in the directory of the entry script (like `./examples/pm`) with the name `app-command`, like `pm-install`, `pm-search`.

 If the program is designed to be installed globally, make sure the executables have proper modes, like `755`.